 We have accumulated 40 databases that provide comprehensive up-to-date information on major therapeutic areas such as CNS & Pain, Oncology, Immunology, CV, Metabolic, Infectious Diseases, and more.

 For easy central access, our Collaborate portal can be used to explore the databases through the integrated Clinical Outcomes Database Explorer (CODEx) interface.
 CODEx enables users to quickly visualize, explore, analyze, and communicate database content using a variety of highly interactive tools.
-Check out this video for an overview on the databases and CODEx, or browse the database collection for a closer look at specific therapeutic areas.

 The How: how can the Clinical Trial Outcomes Databases be used to streamline drug development?